DLR Equations for the Superstable Bose Gas at any Temperature and Activity: Proofs

 \begin{Demo}[\Cref{prop_time_reversal}] In finite volume, one just needs to replace $\PermutationSymbol\in\PermutationSpace{\finiteconfig}$ by $\PermutationSymbol^{-1}$ in the definition of $\Model{FK}*$.

-In infinite volume, we can already obtain the property for the indicators of $\in$-local events by thermodynamic limit (first part of \Cref{th_limit_FK}).
-Since $\in$-local events are a ring of sets, by Carathéodory's extension theorem, the two measures $\Model*{FK}*$ and $\Model*{FK}*\circ\TimeReversal{FK}*$ coincide. \end{Demo}
+In infinite volume, we can already obtain the property for the indicators of $\subset$-local events by thermodynamic limit (first part of \Cref{th_limit_FK}).
+Since $\in$-local events are a ring of sets, by Carathéodory's extension theorem, the two measures $\Model*{FK}*$ and $\Model*{FK}*\circ\TimeReversal{FK}*$ coincide on the generated $\sigma$-algebra.
+It remains to prove this $\sigma$-algebra is the whole $\ConfAlgebraPerm{FK}$.

+Let $A$ be an $\in$-local event (relatively to some compact $\Delta$).
+We define the sequence of $\subset$-local events